microsoft/WhatTheHack/037-WindowsVirtualDesktop/Student/02-Implement-Manage-Network.md

 ## Success Criteria

 1. Hub and spoke topology with one hub and three spokes
-1. Participants should be able to control inbound and outbound rules on WVD subnets
+1. Participants should be able to control inbound and outbound rules on AVD subnets
 1. Participants should be able to monitor, diagnose, view metrics, and enable or disable logs for networks

 ## Advanced Challenges (Optional)